-Did you know IRS wage garnishments can be levied if you have unpaid tax debts?
+Did you know IRS wage garnishments can be levied if you have unpaid back taxes?
 It’s scary.
 And it’s true.

 But the good news is that the IRS is typically slow to garnish wages.
 It’s an expensive, time-consuming process.
 They would much rather you just pay your taxes.
 (Wouldn’t you prefer that, too?)

 Unfortunately, things happen.
 Life gets in the way.
-And sometimes the fees and penalties have added up to the point where you just can’t pay your entire tax debt.
+And sometimes the fees and penalties have added up to the point where you just can’t pay your entire back taxes.
 You can still avoid IRS wage garnishments using any one of these seven methods.
 But first…

 Understand What IRS Wage Garnishment Means

-With IRS wage garnishments, the Internal Revenue Service can take a percentage of your wages until your tax debt, including penalties and fees, is paid off.
+With IRS wage garnishments, the Internal Revenue Service can take a percentage of your wages until your back taxes, including penalties and fees, is paid off.
 Your employer must comply, providing the IRS with the information necessary to garnish your wages.

-Before this happens, however, the IRS must make attempts to contact you regarding your tax debt.
-Thirty days before the IRS wage garnishments, the Internal Revenue Service can take a percentage of your wages until your tax debt, including penalties and fees, is paid off.
+Before this happens, however, the IRS must make attempts to contact you regarding your back taxes.
+Thirty days before the IRS wage garnishments, the Internal Revenue Service can take a percentage of your wages until your back taxes, including penalties and fees, is paid off.
 Your employer must comply, providing the IRS with the information necessary to garnish your wages. begins, the agency will send you a Final Notice of Intent to Levy and a Notice of Your Right to a Hearing.

 If you’ve been trying to avoid your tax problems and ignore the situation, wishing it would go away, now is the time to act.
 But what should you do?